hbldh/pyberryimu/README.md

 (https://github.com/hbldh/pyberryimu/blob/master/pyberryimu/sample/recorder.py)

 > Note that the maximum frequency is about 100 Hz for reading from all three IMU sensors
-> (accelerometer, gyroscope and magnetometer).
-When adding pressure readings it drops to
+> (accelerometer, gyroscope and magnetometer) on a Raspberry Pi 2.
+When adding
-> about 10 Hz due to the fact that one has to wait during pressure and temperature reading.
+> pressure readings it drops to about 10 Hz due to the fact that one has to wait
+> during pressure and temperature reading.
 > Run max frequency test script [pyberryimu/sample/max_freq_test.py]
 > (https://github.com/hbldh/pyberryimu/blob/master/pyberryimu/sample/max_freq_test.py) to
 > get a more complete picture of maximal frequencies.